HybridScale/orthus/applications.md

 ### Find applications and packages

-To get a list of all installed software packages:
+To get a list of all installed packages:

 ```
 spack find
 ```

-which will print a long list of all installed packaged.
+The command will print a long list of all installed packaged.
 To list only explicitly installed packages (without listing their dependencies) run:

 ```
 spack find -x